Step2Motion: Locomotion Reconstruction from Pressure Sensing Insoles: Introduction

 This paper introduces \titleshort{}, a novel deep learning-based approach for reconstructing human locomotion and root motion using pressure and inertial measurements from insole sensors.
 Our method leverages this information to condition a diffusion-based motion reconstruction model.
 We develop a new multi-head cross-attention mechanism to effectively incorporate the multi-modal nature of insole data, enabling the network to selectively attend to different sensor modalities based on the body part being reconstructed and capture the complex relationships between insole measurements and human movement.

 To our knowledge, this is the first approach to achieve general locomotion reconstruction solely from insole sensor data.
+While recent work such as Smart Insole \cite{han2024smartinsole} has demonstrated pose estimation from pressure data, our approach differs fundamentally in scope, modality, and hardware.
+Han et al. \cite{han2024smartinsole} rely on high-density research-grade sensor grids (>600 sensors per foot) to perform discrete activity classification and local pose estimation relative to the pelvis.
+In contrast, Step2Motion targets the distinct problem of continuous locomotion reconstruction using sparse, consumer-grade hardware (only 16 sensors per foot + IMU).
+We reconstruct the global root trajectory and synthesize temporally coherent animation via a diffusion framework, rather than performing per-frame keypoint regression.

 We demonstrate the versatility of our proposed algorithm and hardware setup by reconstructing diverse locomotion styles, including walking, dancing, jogging, or tiptoeing.
 Through extensive evaluation and analysis, we provide insight into our design choices and highlight the reconstruction effectiveness of our approach.
 The main contributions of our paper can be summarized as follows: \begin{itemize} \item We propose \titleshort{}\textemdash the first method for general human locomotion reconstruction from insole sensors.
-Our system accurately reconstructs lower-body motion while synthesizing plausible upper-body movements that naturally align with the reconstructed motion. \item We introduce a displacement predictor network that effectively predicts root motion displacement from insole sensors. \item Along with a comprehensive set of evaluations, we recorded a new motion capture dataset paired with insole readings, which we have made publicly available under the following link: \emph{link will be added upon acceptance.} \end{itemize}
+Our system accurately reconstructs lower-body motion while synthesizing plausible upper-body movements that naturally align with the reconstructed motion. \item We introduce a displacement predictor network that effectively predicts root motion displacement from insole sensors. \item Along with a comprehensive set of evaluations, we recorded a new motion capture dataset paired with insole readings, which we have made publicly available under the following link: \href{https://vcai.mpi-inf.mpg.de/projects/Step2Motion/}{https://vcai.mpi-inf.mpg.de/projects/Step2Motion/} \end{itemize}